dilshod1d/Python_samples/README.md

 ## Additonal repositories by Author
-We  will have a similar "R" repository available shortly after this Python one is completed (and the "Under Construction"  banner comes down).
+We  will have a similar "R" repository available shortly after this Python repository is completed (and the "Under Construction"  banner comes down).